orgilbatzaya/Cell_Society/README.md

 ### Notes
 * See Known Bugs
 * Grid dimensions should not exceed 100 because of strain on machine
+* Errors such as invalid parameter inputs in XML are not checked for

 ### Impressions
     Brooke: Connecting front and back end was much harder than I expected and took a lot longer.
 There where aspects of animating the grid that I never considered when first creating the GUI.
+Additionally, we realized that it was very difficult to implement many of the new features introduced in the second sprint because we had not made our code as flexible as we had anticipated it would be.
+Because we did not have a good enough understanding of abstraction, the new simulations were difficult to add.

     Orgil: We should not have combined Grid functionality with Simulation functionality into one class (Grid) and its subclasses.
 We realized this